redbox-mint-contrib/puppet_redbox/README.md

 * TODO : use gpg pattern for handling SSL certs and keys
 * TODO : improve way redbox rpm build, yum and puppet integrate

+## ssl-config: We use hiera-gpg and a private repo to hold this data.
+Our hiera config uses hashes, which in yaml looks like:
+ssl_config:
+  cert:
+  	file:
+    content: |

+  key:
+  	file:
+    content: |

+  chain:
+  	file:
+    content: |

 License
 -------
 See file, LICENCE